 Even if your dog is used to walking off-leash, it’s a pawsome idea to pack a harness when your dog is traveling with you (and for the sake of your dog’s comfort and health, please make sure it’s choke-free).
 In unfamiliar territory, you may not be fully aware of the destination’s dog culture, especially during your first visit.
 Therefore, it’s best to keep your dog on a harness (+ leash) until you get a feel for the area’s level of dog-friendliness, which varies from region to region!

 Lastly, don’t forget to pair the choke-free harness with a long leash!
 Give your dog some freedom by walking him on a loose leash and allowing him to lead from time to time!
 I love being the BOSS.
 I proudly lead my human pack on most walks with my long retractable leash and take my good ol’ time to investigate every bush and pole.

 That’s it for PART I, escapaders!
-PART II of dog travel essentials is coming up next so please hold your paws!
+Check out PART II of dog travel essentials.

 Ready to travel with your four-legged child?
 Follow my paw prints and I’ll take you to find some flights – just put your furry paw HERE!

 *Please note that this post contains affiliate links, and at no obligation or additional cost to you, we earn a small commission if you make a purchase.
 If you love the work that we do, you can show your support by making a purchase through an affiliate link.
 Proceeds will go towards feeding homeless dogs (and cats) along with improving the lives of the neglected and abused.